 Eventually, a team comprised of law enforcement officers and workers from the Kansas City Accident Investigation Section were able to get details about the woman in the truck.
 She was found to have been a 13-year veteran of the Missouri Department of Transportation.
 It is not known yet if any charges have been filed against the driver of the sedan or if any are planned.

-When an accident like this happens, it can be helpful for surviving family members to talk with an attorney.
+When an accident like this happens, it can be helpful for surviving family members to talk with a Kansas City car accident lawyer.
 Doing so can offer insight into opportunities for compensation due to pain and suffering and loss of companionship.